MikeBrixia/CO-TERMINUS-Java/README.md

 # CO-TERMINUS-Java
-CO-TERMINUS Game developed with Java and jMonkeyEngine
+CO-TERMINUS Game developed with Java using the gdx library(Libgdx)